cosmic microwave background

 of electrons and protons throughout space yielded neutral

-hydrogen, which is much less likely to capture or scatter photons.
+hydrogen, which is much less likely to scatter photons.

-Other types of radiation (cosmic background radiation) have also been found.
+Other types of radiation from every direction, the cosmic background radiation (CBR), have

-In planetary astronomy, the initials CMB are also used to
+In planetary science, the initials CMB are also used to

 abbreviate an entirely different phrase: